 The Holy Martyrs Theopemptus and Theonas suffered in Nicomedia in the year 303.
-St Theopemptus was bishop in Nicomedia in the time of Diocletian (284-305).
+Saint Theopemptus was bishop in Nicomedia in the time of Diocletian (284-305).
 Speaking out against idolatry, he defended the faith in Christ.
 Because of this, he became one of the first victims of the Diocletian persecution.

 The saint refused to obey the emperor’s order to worship an idol of Apollo.
-St Theopemptus was thrown into a red-hot furnace, but by the power of God he remained alive.
+Saint Theopemptus was thrown into a red-hot furnace, but by the power of God he remained alive.
 The emperor came to the furnace by night with a detachment of soldiers, and there he saw the saint alive and praying to God.
-Ascribing the miracle to magic, Diocletian thought to exhaust St Theopemptus by depriving him of food and drink for twenty-two days, but the martyr was preserved by the will of God.
+Ascribing the miracle to magic, Diocletian thought to exhaust Saint Theopemptus by depriving him of food and drink for twenty-two days, but the martyr was preserved by the will of God.

-At dawn Diocletian summoned St Theopemptus, and again tried to turn him to pagan impiety.
+At dawn Diocletian summoned Saint Theopemptus, and again tried to turn him to pagan impiety.
 Seeing that the bishop remained firm in his faith, he subjected him to many grievous tortures, after which the saint was beheaded.
 The holy martyr Theonas refused to offer sacrifice to idols, so he was buried alive in a deep ditch.
 This occurred at Nicomedia in the year 303.